colebaril/Mosquito_Monitor/README.md

 # Data

-The City of Brandon publishes their historical data annually on their website.
-However, the City of Winnipeg does not.
-I have submitted an access to information request for all historical data for use in this app, however I expect this process will take a long time.
-Similarly, the Manitoba Government does not post any historical trapping data for provincial traps on their website, only the number of *Culex tarsalis* specimens identified.
+The City of Brandon and City of Winnipeg publishes their historical data annually on their websites.
+The Manitoba Government does not post any historical trapping data for provincial traps on their website, only the number of *Culex tarsalis* specimens identified.
 If you have any sources of data you wish to contribute, please email me at cole@colebaril.ca.

 # References

+Baril, C., Pilling, B.G., Mikkelsen, M.J. et al. The influence of weather on the population dynamics of common mosquito vector species in the Canadian Prairies. _Parasites Vectors 16_, 153 (2023). <https://doi.org/10.1186/s13071-023-05760-x>.

+City of Winnipeg (2024). _Nuisance Mosquito Trap Counts_. <https://legacy.winnipeg.ca/publicworks/insectcontrol/mosquitoes/trapcounts.stm>.

+City of Brandon (2024). _Mosquito Abatement Program_. <https://brandon.ca/mosquito-abatement/mosquito-abatement-program>.

 Wickham H, Averick M, Bryan J, Chang W, McGowan LD, François R, Grolemund G, Hayes A, Henry L, Hester J, Kuhn M, Pedersen TL, Miller E, Bache
 SM, Müller K, Ooms J, Robinson D, Seidel DP, Spinu V, Takahashi K, Vaughan D, Wilke C, Woo K, Yutani H (2019).
 “Welcome to the tidyverse.”